 Guidelines for Faculty Mentor Letters of Support

-All UAR Student Grant proposals must be accompanied by a letter of support written by a qualifying faculty member.
+All VPUE Student Grant proposals must be accompanied by a letter of support written by a qualifying faculty member.
 Your faculty mentors provide crucial guidance and support as you focus your ideas and work on your project.

 Eligibility of Faculty Sponsors